 - Use a sharp knife!
 For clean, beautiful cubes of fish, you’ll want to slice the fillet with single cuts.
 This is best achieved with a sharp knife!

 - Don’t just mix it all together.
-Allow the Norwegian salmon (or other fish) to marinate with fresh lime juice and red onion before adding in the tomatoes and avocado.
+Allow the salmon (or other fish) to marinate with fresh lime juice and red onion before adding in the tomatoes and avocado.
 They’ll hold their shape better if mixed in at the end.

-- Fish: instead of salmon, use shrimp, halibut, octopus, striped bass, flounder, or sea bass to make ceviche!
+- Fish: instead of salmon, use shrimp, halibut, octopus, striped bass, flounder, or sea bass to make ceviche.

 - Citrus and fresh fruit: try added segmented orange or grapefruit!
 Diced mango would be delicious as well.